MichaelHoltonPrice/past_as_stoch_proc_code/README.md

 https://github.com/pesavage/moralizing-gods

-However, the code in that repository uses hard-coded home directories of the authors and writes files to disk that are subsequently used in ways that make the main script, !MoralizingGods.R, run differently when called a second time.
-I therefore added minimal edits to make the code work.
-I have marked these edits with my initials, MHP.
-The exact commit of the preceding github repository that was used is bb63a09218ffb4e1723fa3a6e3da30baa0571cb1.
-While this is no longer the latest commit, using this earlier commit is fine because the results of the code I have provided match those in Whitehouse et al (2019).

-The main script is !MoralizingGods.R.
-In the original github repository, /pesavage/moralizing-gods there are some starting .csv data files that are modified as the main script runs.
-Hence, it can only be run reproducibly once, and the starting .csv files must be replaced before re-running.
+However, the code in that repository uses hard-coded home directories of the authors and the main script, !MoralizingGods.R, overwrites some necessary, starting .csv files with new data as it runs.
 The script clean_csv.R, which I have added to !MoralizingGods.R, handles this problem by deleting all .csv files in the mhg_code directory and copying in the original files from the directory mhg_code/starting_csv.
+When editing original code files from https://github.com/pesavage/moralizing-gods, I have marked my edits with my initials, MHP.

+The exact commit of the github repository https://github.com/pesavage/moralizing-gods that I started with is bb63a09218ffb4e1723fa3a6e3da30baa0571cb1.
+While this is no longer the latest commit, using this earlier commit is fine because the results of the code I have provided match those in Whitehouse et al (2019) for the MoralisingGods variable that we use in our article.